Cuba to Denmark By Air freight, Container ship or Road

 Cuba to Denmark by Air freight

-The quickest way to get from Cuba to Denmark by plane will take about 16h 30m and departs from José Martí International Airport (HAV) and arrives into Billund Airport (BLL).
-There are flights departing 2-4 times a week on this route.
-Air France is one of the carriers that operates regular services on this route with flights departing 2-4 times a week.
+The quickest way to get from Cuba to Denmark by plane will take about 16h 35m and departs from José Martí International Airport (HAV) and arrives into Billund Airport (BLL).
+There are flights departing every 1-2 days on this route.
+Air France is one of the carriers that operates regular services on this route with flights departing every 1-2 days.

 Quickest air route